cacalote/wso2-training-1/readme.md

 Document editing life cycle

-Step 1. git feth to get the latest from the Repo
+Step 1. git fetch to get the latest from the Repo

 Step 2.
-Edit the document in MS Word as save the file outside the git repo Step 3. git feth to get the latest from the Repo
+Edit the document in MS Word as save the file outside the git repo

+Step 3. git feth to get the latest from the Repo

 Step 4.
-Merge the version in the git repo and the modified file and commit the file Step 5. git pull –u origin master to load the file to the upstream
+Merge the version in the git repo and the modified file and commit the file

+Step 5. git pull –u origin master to load the file to the upstream